roadtobitcoin/NFT-Minter-EXAMPLE/README.md

-# Welcome to NFT Minter 👄
+# Welcome to NFT Minter �

 All the code in these repos was created based on explaination by HashLips on the main YouTube channel. youtube channel link mentioned below.

 [📺 YouTube](https://www.youtube.com/channel/UC1LV4_VQGBJHTJjEWUmy8nA)

+also you can watch video for reference - https://www.youtube.com/watch?v=OVL7R0eT8jw

 first step is to clone the rep by using the rep git clone https://github.com/roadtobitcoin/NFT-Minter-Example.git